 Make sure not to panic!
 Most of the time, it isn’t as serious as you might fear.
 Sometimes, a few quick troubleshooting steps will get you back on your feet.

-We will try several different methods in order to resolve this issue.
+We will try several different methods to resolve this issue.

 Method 1: Just Wait a Bit

-Sometimes, the Mac just needs a bit of extra time in order to complete the task(s) at hand.
-This is typically true if there are many tasks being completed at the same time or if there is one task that requires a bit of processing power.
+Sometimes, the Mac just needs a bit of extra time to complete the task(s) at hand.
+This is typically true if many tasks are being completed at the same time or if there is one task that requires a bit of processing power.

-The first thing we can do is wait a few minutes in order to allow the Mac to complete the task.
-My rule of thumb is 2-3 minutes before I start to interfere in the other methods mentioned below.
+The first thing we can do is wait a few minutes to allow the Mac to complete the task.
+My rule of thumb is 2-3 minutes before I start to interfere with the other methods mentioned below.

 Method 2: Force Quit Applications